Dear Parents, Students, Teachers,

 Medications

 Students may not bring any medications unless indicated on their Medical Questionnaire.
 This includes over the counter pain medications.
 All medications will be carried and dispensed by Kroka’s teachers unless, prior to the program, parents have made other arrangements.
-Please give all medications to your child’s teacher after the parent circle and include dosage and other written instructions directly on the Medical Questionnaire.
+Medications must be checked in with the camp nurse at registration.

 It has been our experience that many students who are taking prescription drugs for attention deficit during the school year have done well without medication while at Kroka.
 If this is something you would like to consider for your child we would be happy to discuss this with you.